Areas of Focus

 2nd Annual Hunger Action Summit

-Polk County Public Schools School Nutrition Employees Preparing Grab & Go meals for distribution at drive thru locations across Polk County.
+Polk County Public Schools School Nutrition Employees Preparing Grab & Go meals for distribution at drive-thru locations across Polk County.

 Did you know?